Cortain: Post-13th century

-Various accounts of the sword, Kortone, are also given in the Danish Olger Danskes krønike (1534), adapted from the French prose.
-The work notes that the sword could still be viewed at the "cloister of St. Bent (=Benedict)'s order" at Meaux (near Paris) in France.
-(Note: This is probably the reference to the effigies on the sarcophagi of "Ogier" and "St. Benedict" at Meaux.)
-It also records the episode of Olger's sword Kortone being stopped by the angel (see fig. right).

 Arthurian cycle

 The Prose Tristan (1230–1235, expanded in 1240) also names Ogier as eventual owner of the sword, though claiming it to have been a relic of the Arthurian knight Tristan (Tristram).
 Since the sword was originally too long and too heavy, Ogier shortened it and named it Cortaine.
 (Note: This passage is not included in (Curtis tr.
 1994)'s English translation.)
-According to this French narrative, Charlemagne brought discovered the swords of Tristan and Palamedes in an abbey in England, giving the Tristan sword to Ogier, and girt Palamedes' sword on himself, which was judged to be a superior sword.
+According to this French narrative, Charlemagne discovered the swords Tristan and Palamedes in an abbey in England; the king gave the Tristan sword to Ogier, and girt Palamedes' sword on himself, which was judged to be a superior sword.

 In the La Tavola Ritonda (mid-14th to 15th century) based largely on the Italian translation of the Prose Tristan, Tristan's sword is named Vistamara, considered the best and sharpest in the world.
 In this version Charlemagne (Carlo Magno) comes to Verzeppe Castle (presumably Leverzep/Louvezerp) in Logres (Note: Bruce Cf. (Curtis tr.
 1994): "Castle Louvezerp" where a tournament takes place.) and finds the statues of five eminent Arthurian knights, each wearing their original sword.
 Tristan's sword was given to Ogier (Ugieri) who was the only one capable of wielding the heavy sword, but the sword was clipped short upon its first use, and so was named Cortana.